ysndr/MSc-Thesis/chapter/related-work.md

 ### IDEs

-Before the invention of the Language Server Protocol, extensive language support used to be provided by an IDE.
+Before the invention of the Language Server Protocol, language intelligence used to be provided by an IDE.
 Yet, the range of officially supported languages remained relatively small [@intellij-supported-languages].
-While integration for popular languages was common, IDE grade support for less popular ones was all but guaranteed and relied mainly on community efforts.
+While integration for popular languages was common, top-tier support for less popular ones was all but guaranteed and relied mainly on community efforts.
-In fact Eclipse[@eclipse-a-platform,eclipse-www], IntelliJ[@intelliJ], and Visual Studio[@VisualStudio], to this day the most popular IDE choices, Focus on a narrow subset of languages, historically, Java and .NET.
+In fact Eclipse[@eclipse-a-platform,eclipse-www], IntelliJ[@intelliJ], and Visual Studio[@VisualStudio], to this day the most popular IDE choices, focus on a narrow subset of languages, historically Java and .NET.
 Additional languages can be integrated by custom (third-party) plugins or derivations of the base platform ([@list-of-eclipse,@jetbrains-all-products]).
 Due to the proprietary nature of some of these products, plugins are not compatible between different platforms.
 Many less popular languages therefore saw redundant implementations of what is essentially the same.